Finite-Difference Solution Ansatz approach in Least-Squares Monte Carlo: Theoretical Framework

 \subsubsection{Limiting Case}

-Before proceeding, we introduce below proposition as a limiting case: \begin{prop} In a generalized LSM formulism, the continuation value estimator is exact if the exact continuation value is used as the only regressor. \end{prop}
+Before proceeding, we introduce below lemma as a limiting case: \begin{lemma} In a generalized LSM formulism, the continuation value estimator is exact if the exact continuation value is used as one of the regressors. \end{lemma}

-The proof of Prop.\ref{prop:UniqueExactRegressor} is omitted as it is an elementary consequence of conditional expectation as $L^2$ projection that minimizes the objective function of LSM.
+The proof of Lemma~\ref{lemma:UniqueExactRegressor} is omitted as it is an elementary consequence of conditional expectation as $L^2$ projection that minimizes the objective function of LSM.
 This conclusion is free from model setting assumption.

-For a general problem of interest, one could find an auxiliary variable with existing exact (or quasi-exact) solution as an ansatz to start with as one of the basis functions in the $L^2$ projection, with the expectation of dominating regression weight on this ansatz in the spirit of Prop.\ref{prop:UniqueExactRegressor}.
+For a general problem of interest, one could find an auxiliary variable with existing exact (or quasi-exact) solution as an ansatz to start with as one of the basis functions in the $L^2$ projection, with the expectation of dominating regression weight on this ansatz in the spirit of Lemma~\ref{lemma:UniqueExactRegressor}.
 Inspired by the simplicity of FD solution for 1D PDE in Sec.\ref{sec:fdpde} with efficiency and quasi-exact accuracy, we would intuitively take the option price under 1D process as auxiliary variable, whose FD solution of continuation value $f_k^{\text{FD}}(x)$ is given by Eqn.\ref{eqn:FDContinuedValue}.
 From now on, we call this new method by incorporating $f_k^{\text{FD}}(x)$ into one of the LSM basis functions as \textit{FD Solution Ansatz based Least-Squares Monte Carlo} (FD-LSM).